TallKite/linnstrument-firmware/README.md

 *If the left split only uses two groups, you can use the right split with channel 16.
 Also, you can set the split to use fewer channels and the blocks will change to match.
 The channels should go up from 2 or down from 15.
 Or if there's no Main channel, up from 1 or down from 16.
 If you have N channels, the 2nd block is N channels higher (or lower for the right split) than the 1st block, the 3rd block is 2xN channels higher/lower, etc. For example, with 2 groups, setting the left split to channels 2-7 (6 channels) makes the 2nd block be 8-13, leaving 3 channels available for the right split.*

-SUGGESTIONS FOR EXPLORING EDOS:

-* The first few edos are pretty strange.
-You may want to start with 15, 17, 19 or 22.
-* Be sure to try the Bosanquet layout for 31edo and the Kite guitar layout for 41edo (see KiteGuitar.com).
-* The full rainbow scale can be overwhelming.
-Try setting the played mode to BLNK.
-* To avoid a touched pad turning red (or whatever) and obscuring the pad's usual color, set the played color to blank.
-* Once you know an edo well, you'll probably want to switch to the fretboard dots display.

 ============================= technical notes ==================================

 To find all changes to the code, search for "microlinn" or "patternChain" or "playedBlink" or "control the sequencer"

 "Skip-fretting" is a column offset of 2 - each subsequent pad represents every other MIDI note, so note 0 2 4 6 8 ... instead of 0 1 2 3 4.
-The name is in reference to the microtonal [kite guitar](https://kiteguitar.com/), which obviously uses frets and not keys, but the
-Linnstrument's rows and columns work just like strings and frets.
+The name is in reference to the microtonal [kite guitar](https://kiteguitar.com/), which obviously uses frets and not keys, but the Linnstrument's rows and columns work just like strings and frets.

 Why would you want to skip half the notes?
 On the kite guitar, strings are 13 steps apart, which you can achieve on the Linnstrument by setting the Row Offset to a custom value of 13 (Global Settings -> Row Offset -> hold down "Octave" to get the hidden menu -> swipe right).
 Thirteen is an odd number, so that means that if the first row represented the _even_ scale degrees (0 2 4 6 8...), the next row will represent the _odd_ scale degrees (..13 15 17 19 21..)!
 Thus you actually have access to **all** the midi notes after all, with two neighboring rows filling each other's gaps.

 This is handy, as 41 notes per octave would not otherwise fit on a single row.
 But with half that, you get at least an octave per row on a 200-pad instrument.
 Luckily, you typically only want the odds or evens at the same time on the same string/row anyway, as explained on the kite guitar website.

 # Kite Guitar Mode
 - Enables skip fretting (column offset of 2)